 The Sourdough School is a centre for the study of the nutrition and digestibility of bread.
 At the heart of our teaching is that everything we bake has the highest nutritional value possible.

 We use fresh flour in all our bakes and apply the most up to date, evidence-based advice to our students on bread that nourishes.
 One thing we recommend is using freshly milled flour, and the best way to do this is to invest in a home mill.
 We have been using Mockmill grain mills here at the school for many years.
+It is our favourite millet there are other on the market.

 Why should I mill my own flour?